Sandgate Road

 Sandgate Road is a major road in Brisbane, Queensland, Australia.
 It provides part of the road connection between Redcliffe and the Brisbane CBD.
 It is designated state route 26 throughout most of its length.

 The road is divided for the majority of its route, ranging from 4 to 6 lanes in some rare places with the majority of the road being 2 to 4 lanes.
 It also includes a tunneled section (the George Bridges Tunnel named after local pioneer George Bridges) underneath the town centre of Nundah.
-It also passes the now closed and demolished Toombul Shopping Centre opposite Toombul station.
+It also passes the now closed and demolished Toombul Shopping Centre opposite Toombul railway station.

 According to surveys by the RACQ, Sandgate Road is one of the states 10 most frustrating roads.

 At Clayfield, the road crosses the Doomben railway line via an overpass.

 History

 Early days

 European settlement occurred along what is now Sandgate Road from as early as 1838 (see Nundah history for an example) but the first bridges over Breakfast Creek were often destroyed by floods.
 The first permanent bridge from Breakfast Creek Road was built in 1858, and the first permanent bridge on Bowen Bridge Road was in 1860.

 Prior to the 1870s the road from Albion to Nundah ran to the west of the present route.
 It followed what is now Bonney Avenue to the area now occupied by the railway line near Eagle Junction railway station, crossing what is now Junction Road and proceeding along what is now Jackson Street to Kedron Brook.
 This route involved negotiating a track over low land subject to frequent flooding, in addition to crossing Kedron Brook itself, before proceeding along what is now Bage Street.
 It is possible to walk a close approximation of this route (see map) It is the shortest walking route for this journey.

 For information on changes to the route of Sandgate Road through Nundah in the 1860s refer to Nundah growth.

 The following timeline shows events that were pertinent to the development of Sandgate Road.